golanlevin/p5-single-line-font-resources/README.md

 ### p5.js port of Daniel Holden's *Consolines* font

-[Daniel Holden](https://theorangeduck.com/page/about) created the monospace [*Consolines*](https://theorangeduck.com/page/debug-draw-text-lines) (2025) single-line font out of a need to present on-screen debugging information in C-like gamedev environments.
+[Daniel Holden](https://theorangeduck.com/page/about) created the monospace single-line font [*Consolines*](https://theorangeduck.com/page/debug-draw-text-lines) (2025) out of a need to present on-screen debugging information in C-like gamedev environments.
 The letterforms are roughly based on [Consolas](https://fonts.adobe.com/fonts/consolas) by Luc de Groot.

 *Consolines* contains line segments for 95 printable ASCII characters, starting with ! and ending with ~.
-Line segments are encoded by taking the four integer coordinates (start_x, start_y, end_x, end_y) with values ranging from 0-128, and packing them into a single 32-bit integer.
-The aspect ratio of characters is 1:2. *Consolines* is available:
+Line segments are encoded by taking the four integer coordinates `(start_x, start_y, end_x, end_y)` with values ranging from 0-128, and packing them into a single 32-bit integer.
+The aspect ratio of characters is 1:2. *Consolines* has been ported from C to JavaScript and is available:

 * In [this repository](holden_consolines_font/sketch.js)
 * At [editor.p5js.org](https://editor.p5js.org/golan/sketches/Xo6GSXhx2)